Guitar Rock Improvisation Thoughts, Tricks, Concepts and Techniques, 13th Episode.

 Composed solos, sound like a song in a song.

-Musicians for who a high degree of control (over the song, and the outcome etc.) is important, will automatically gravitate towards composing their guitar solos.
+Musicians for who a high degree of control (over the song, and the outcome, etc.) is important, will automatically gravitate towards composing their guitar solos.
 This allows them the time to write strong phrases, control the direction and momentum of the solo, select the best possible note choices against the chords and build the climaxes as desired.

-The easiest way to fully grasp that difference, is by comparing and contrasting for example Jimi Hendrix solos to Steve Morse solos.
+The easiest way to fully grasp that difference is by comparing and contrasting for example Jimi Hendrix solos to Steve Morse solos.

 Or Kurt Cobain or The Allman Brother’s solos to Steve Vai solos.

-The very specific feel that is the result of either approach (composing vs improvising), is easy to hear when you contrast the solos of artist who are known to favor one approach over the other.
+The very specific feel that is the result of either approach (composing vs improvising), is easy to hear when you contrast the solos of artists who are known to favor one approach over the other.